Program Components and Requirements

 Two years of college-level study in a foreign language.
 (12-16 credits)

 AREAS OF CONCENTRATION: (Five electives distributed among three departments)

 A User-Friendly Guide to International studies Major Requirements

 Below are some guidelines for meeting the ISP requirements:

-1. Your first task is to familiarize yourself with the College Core Curriculum requirements (through the Advisors in the Office of Social Science) and make arrangements to meet those requirements.
+1. Your first task is to familiarize yourself with the College Core Curriculum requirements (through the Advisors in the Office of Student Success SH/550) and make arrangements to meet those requirements.